Breezee AI Docs

 • Added a custom memory type

-• Configured one of the seeded prospect profiles (MQL) with criteria built from memory types
+• Configured one prospect profile (MQL) with criteria built from memory types

 Note: the qualification page has been removed.
 Earlier versions of the product had a dedicated Qualification page for MQL/SQL thresholds and lead scoring.
 That has been retired — prospect profiles, covered later in this chapter, now do the work it used to do.